National Judging Panels

 Julian Robinson (Civic Trust Awards Panel)

-Julian is Director of Estates at the London School of Economics, responsible for the delivery of all capital development and facilities and property management at the School.
-Formerly Project Director at Queen Mary University of London.
-Projects delivered include a new medical school and students’ village at Queen Mary, the New Academic Building and the RIBA London Building of the Year 2014, the Saw Swee Hock Student Centre at the LSE.
-The LSE was named AJ100 Client of the Year 2014.
-Julian was a CABE Enabler, is Deputy Chair of the Higher Education Design Quality Forum, Trustee/Director of the EKO Multi Academy Trust in east London and Board Director and Vice Chair of the Northbank Business Improvement District.
+Julian is Director of Estates at the London School of Economics, responsible for the delivery of capital development, facilities and project management.
+Formerly Project Director of Queen Mary University of London.
+Projects delivered include an award-winning medical school at Queen Mary and the RIBA London Building of the Year 2014, the Saw Swee Hock Student Centre at LSE.
+LSE was named AJ100 Client of the Year 2014.
+Julian was a CABE Enabler, is a Trustee of the Higher Education Design Quality Forum, Trustee of Eko Multi Academy Trust in east London and Vice Chair of the Northbank Business Improvement District.
 He was made an Honorary Fellow of the RIBA in 2016.

 Keith Williams (Civic Trust Awards Panel Chair)